 If you’re asking yourself, “When should I stop swaddling my baby?” then here’s the answer.
 If you are still in prime swaddling time, here are must know swaddling tips.
-Also, check this post out on sleep training.
+Also, check this post out on everything baby sleep.

 Swaddling is so precious.